kburchfiel/cpp_yf2dg/README.md

 1. Once you get to the [Coding the player](https://docs.godotengine.org/en/4.5/getting_started/first_2d_game/03.coding_the_player.html) page, you'll be able to begin adding C++ to your game!

-1. **Coding the player section**
+    **A quick note:** The documentation will instruct you to add pre-existing nodes to your scene, then link GDScript files to them.
+However, when using GDExtension, you'll instead need to define your class within your C++ code, *then* add an instance of that class to your project file.
+(Simply adding a new node, then renaming it as the same name as your class, won't suffice.
+This will seem obvious to most of you, but I spent more debugging time than I'd like to admit because, later in this project, I renamed an existing node 'Main' instead of importing my custom Main class into a scene.)

-    First, copy your compiled godot-cpp folder into your root folder.
+1. First, copy your compiled godot-cpp folder into your root folder.
 [Since this folder was around 196 MB in size, I imagine there's a way to avoid directly copying it--but this approach will work for now.]
 Also add a src/ folder.
 Your directory should now have the following structure:

         cpp_yf2dg/
         ----project/